 THE PETITIONER SHALL SUBMIT DOCUMENTATION THAT JUSTIFIES THE REQUESTED SETBACK REDUCTION.
 STRUCTURES AND USE AREAS FOR WHICH THIS SETBACK REDUCTION IS APPROVED SHALL BE BUFFERED FROM THE VIEW OF ADJOINING RESIDENCES BY EXISTING TOPOGRAPHY, LANDSCAPING, OR BERMS, FENCES OR WALLS.
-BUFFERES OR OTHER MITIGATION MEASURES ESTABLSHED THROUGH A HSCD SUPPLEMENTARY PROJECT EVALUATION CAN BE USED TO JUSTIFY SETBACK REDUCTIONS.
+BUFFERS OR OTHER MITIGATION MEASURES ESTABLISHED THROUGH A HSCD SUPPLEMENTARY PROJECT EVALUATION CAN BE USED TO JUSTIFY SETBACK REDUCTIONS.

-- A. SCREENING: ALL ACTIVITIES SHALL BE APPROPRIATELY SCREENED FROM THE PUBLIC RIGHT OF WAY OR ADJACENT RESIDENTIAL DWELLINGS BY ANY COMBINATION OF STRUCTURAL, TOPOGRAPHIC OR VEGETATIVE MEANS. - B. A SITE DEVELOPMENT PLAN, AS REQUIRED BY SECTION 16.155 OF THE HOWARD COUNTY SUBDIVISION AND LAND DEVELOPMENT REGULATIONS, SHALL BE REQUIRED AS A CONDITION OF APPROVAL. - C. ALL LIQUID, INCLUDING LEACHATE, CONTACT WATER OR STORMWATER RUNOFF, GENERATED AT THE FACILITY SHALL BE DISPOSED OR DISCHARGED, IN ACCORDANCE WITH APPLICABLE REGULATIONS. - D. THE HOURS OF OPERATION SHALL BE RESTRICTED TO BETWEEN 7:00 A.M.
-AND 6:00 P.M., HOWEVER NO GRINDING, CHIPPING OR SIMILAR ACTIVITIES SHALL OCCUR BEFORE 7:00 AM, AND NO OPERATION SHALL BE PERMITTED ON SUNDAYS EXCEPT REPAIRS TO EQUIPMENT AND IMPROVEMENTS.
+- I. SCREENING: ALL ACTIVITIES SHALL BE APPROPRIATELY SCREENED FROM THE PUBLIC RIGHT OF WAY OR ADJACENT RESIDENTIAL DWELLINGS BY ANY COMBINATION OF STRUCTURAL, TOPOGRAPHIC OR VEGETATIVE MEANS. - J. A SITE DEVELOPMENT PLAN, AS REQUIRED BY SECTION 16.155 OF THE HOWARD COUNTY SUBDIVISION AND LAND DEVELOPMENT REGULATIONS, SHALL BE REQUIRED AS A CONDITION OF APPROVAL. - K. ALL LIQUID, INCLUDING LEACHATE, CONTACT WATER OR STORMWATER RUNOFF, GENERATED AT THE FACILITY SHALL BE DISPOSED OR DISCHARGED, IN ACCORDANCE WITH APPLICABLE REGULATIONS. - L. The hours of operation shall be restricted to between 7:00 a.m.
+And 6:00 p.m., however no grinding, chipping or similar activities shall occur before 7:00 am, and no operation shall be permitted on Sundays except repairs to equipment and

+IMPROVEMENTS.
 THE HOURS OR DAYS OF OPERATION MAY BE REDUCED BY THE HEARING AUTHORITY.

-- E. ON-SITE RETAIL SALES OF FINISHED PRODUCTS SHALL BE PERMITTED IF SPECIFICALLY APPROVED BY THE HEARING AUTHORITY. - F. ROADS SERVING THE SITE SHALL BE ADEQUATE FOR THE TRUCK TRAFFIC TO BE GENERATED BY THE FACILITY.
-THE PETITION SHALL INCLUDE A STUDY OF AFFECTED ROAD AND BRIDGE CONDITIONS TO ALLOW THE HEARING AUTHORITY TO MAKE THIS DETERMINATION. - G. IN ADDITION TO THE STANDARD CONDITIONAL USE PLAN REQUIREMENTS, THE PETITION SHALL SHOW THE FOLLOWING: - 1.
-EXISTING NATURAL FEATURES INCLUDING STREAMS, PONDS, SPRINGS AND WETLANDS AND REQUIRED ENVIRONMENTAL SETBACKS. - 2.
-EXISTING AND PROPOSED TOPOGRAPHY. - 3.
-SETBACK AND BUFFER AREA, INCLUDING TYPE OF SCREENING AND FENCING. - 4.
-PORTION OF LOT TO BE USED FOR ALL OPERATIONS, INCLUDING THE LOCATION AND LAYOUT OF: - A. UNLOADING, RECEIVING AND STORAGE AREAS; - B. PROCESSING AREAS; - C. WOODWASTE CURING AREAS; - D. FINAL PRODUCT PREPARATION AREAS; AND - E. FINISHED PROCUCT STORAGE AND LOADING AREAS. - 5.
-WATER SUPPLY AND SEWAGE DISPOSAL - 6.
-FACILITIES FOR STORAGE AND TREATMENT OF LEACHATE AND ANY OTHER LIQUIDS GENERATED BY THE OPERATION. - 7.
-STORMWATER MANAGEMENT FACILITIES FOR QUANTITY AND QUALITY CONTROL. - H. A REHABILITATION PLAN SHALL BE SUBMITTED WITH THE CONDITIONAL USE PETITION FOR APPROVAL BY THE HEARING AUTHORITY.
-THE PLAN SHALL PROVIDE FOR THE FOLLOWING

-MINIMUM REHABILITATION PROGRAM TO COMMENCE IF THE NWWRF CEASES TO OPERATE FOR TWO YEARS OR MORE:
+- M. ON-SITE RETAIL SALES OF FINISHED PRODUCTS SHALL BE PERMITTED IF SPECIFICALLY APPROVED BY THE HEARING AUTHORITY. - N. ROADS SERVING THE SITE SHALL BE ADEQUATE FOR THE TRUCK TRAFFIC TO BE GENERATED BY THE FACILITY.
+THE PETITION SHALL INCLUDE A STUDY OF AFFECTED ROAD AND BRIDGE CONDITIONS TO ALLOW THE HEARING AUTHORITY TO MAKE THIS DETERMINATION. - O. IN ADDITION TO THE STANDARD CONDITIONAL USE PLAN REQUIREMENTS, THE PETITION SHALL SHOW THE FOLLOWING: - (1) EXISTING NATURAL FEATURES INCLUDING STREAMS, PONDS, SPRINGS AND WETLANDS AND REQUIRED ENVIRONMENTAL SETBACKS. - (2) EXISTING AND PROPOSED TOPOGRAPHY. - (3) SETBACK AND BUFFER AREA, INCLUDING TYPE OF SCREENING AND FENCING. - (4) PORTION OF LOT TO BE USED FOR ALL OPERATIONS, INCLUDING THE LOCATION AND LAYOUT OF: - (A) UNLOADING, RECEIVING AND STORAGE AREAS; - (B) PROCESSING AREAS; - (C) WOODWASTE CURING AREAS; - (D) FINAL PRODUCT PREPARATION AREAS; AND - (E) FINISHED PRODUCT STORAGE AND LOADING AREAS. - (5) WATER SUPPLY AND SEWAGE DISPOSAL - (6) FACILITIES FOR STORAGE AND TREATMENT OF LEACHATE AND ANY OTHER LIQUIDS GENERATED BY THE OPERATION. - (7) STORMWATER MANAGEMENT FACILITIES FOR QUANTITY AND QUALITY CONTROL. - P. A REHABILITATION PLAN SHALL BE SUBMITTED WITH THE CONDITIONAL USE PETITION FOR APPROVAL BY THE HEARING AUTHORITY.
+THE PLAN SHALL PROVIDE FOR THE FOLLOWING MINIMUM REHABILITATION PROGRAM TO COMMENCE IF THE NATURAL WOOD WASTE RECYCLING FACILITY CEASES TO OPERATE FOR TWO YEARS OR MORE: - (1) ALL STRUCTURES AND MACHINERY SHALL BE COMPLETELY REMOVED AND UNDERLYING EXCAVATIONS FILLED TO GRADE EXCEPT STRUCTURES OR MACHINERY THAT ARE TO BE CONTINUED IN OPERATION FOR A USE PERMITTED UNDER THE ZONING CLASSIFICATION.

-- 1. ALL STRUCTURES AND MACHINERY SHALL BE COMPLETELY REMOVED AND UNDERLYING EXCAVATIONS FILLED TO GRADE EXCEPT STRUCTURES OR MACHINERY THAT ARE TO BE CONTINUED IN OPERATION FOR A USE PERMITTED UNDER THE ZONING CLASSIFICATION. - 2.
-ALL WOOD WASTE, MATERIALS, AND EXCESS FINISHED PRODUCTS SHALL BE REMOVED FROM THE SITE AND DISPOSED OF IN CONFORMANCE WITH APPLICABLE LAWS AND REGULATIONS.
+(2) ALL WOOD WASTE, MATERIALS, AND EXCESS FINISHED PRODUCTS SHALL BE REMOVED FROM THE SITE AND DISPOSED OF IN CONFORMANCE WITH APPLICABLE LAWS AND REGULATIONS.